 Program items of the INUAS Conference 2019, to which Martin Aichholzer will pay particular attention, are contributions on social projects.
 “Especially a look far into the distance to Russia, China, or Africa and India, is interesting for me.”
 He regards the INUAS Conference as an excellent opportunity to exchange ideas about how other nations deal with topics of rapidly growing cities, such as social differences or differences due to different origins.
 Aichholzer notes: “It would be desirable that all inhabitants of a city are satisfied.
 Because then more time is left to deal with other topics of the future, which are important for our progress.”

-The complete interview is available on the website of FH Campus Wien.
+The entire interview is available on the website of FH Campus Wien (in German).